Chapter 5101:9-22 ODJFS Practices - Release of Information and Investigations

 (G) The office of legal and acquisition services acts as a clearinghouse for information and consultation related to requests for public records and personal information.
 Any employee of ODJFS who is unable to determine whether a record or information can be released, should consult with legal counsel regarding this determination.

-(A) The JFS 05607 "Subpoena" (rev. 8/2003) is issued by the office of legal and acquisition services for investigations conducted by ODJFS under the authority of section 5101.37 of the Revised Code.
-This subpoena is issued to compel the attendance of witnesses or the production of documents that are necessary for the investigation.
+(A) ODJFS' office of legal and acquisition services may in its discretion, and pursuant to section 5101.37 of the Revised Code, issue subpoenas using the JFS 05607 "Subpoena," to compel the attendance of witnesses or the production of documents as necessary for agency investigations, audits or hearings.

 (C) If the subpoena request is approved by the chief legal counsel or designee, the office of legal and acquisition services shall assign a subpoena number and the chief legal counsel or designee shall sign, date, and seal the subpoena.